kalisjoshua/newSlides/rest-ful.md

 # But...

-... we - the developers of the internet at large - have not used the word that way.
+REST has been done wrong for so long now that it has come to mean something different.

 ---

-# HyperMedia is Hard.
+# HyperMedia is Hard(er).

 Think application state; not resources.